There have been a few books in my life that I just couldn’t put down once I started reading.

 Thank you, God, for the many people who support and guide me on my Christian journey.
 Amen.

 P.S. – Dr. Floyd is from a different Protestant theological background than myself.
 Yet, I still appreciate his perspective on pastoral ministry.
-I don’t have to be in 100% with an author on every point to appreciate the value they bring.
+I don’t have to be 100% in agreement with an author on every point to appreciate the value they bring.